Actcheng/100-days-of-code/r2-log.md

 3. Personal website
 4. Data structures

+### R2D46: 10 Oct, 2019
+First time using Context API to reorganize the App.

+### R2D45: 9 Oct, 2019
+Copy to ClipBoard, dropdown menu, link which change when input is changed.
+Need to add more options

 ### R2D44: 8 Oct, 2019
 Coding challenges.
 (182/1220)
 Aeronet download tool: Fields for site and date, updated on change